 The Times Square is Breaking Ground’s flagship supportive housing residence.
 When Breaking Ground acquired the building in 1991, the Times Square, a former grand hotel, was crime-ridden and in a state of shocking disrepair.
 The transformation of the building into the largest permanent supportive housing residence in the nation contributed to the revitalization of the Times Square neighborhood as a whole, and demonstrated a new approach to ending long-term urban homelessness.

-A range of on-site social services provided by Breaking Ground’s social service partner, the Center for Urban Community Services.
+Our social service partner, the Center for Urban Community Services, provides a range of on-site social services.
 The building features a double-height lobby, which serves as a gallery for displaying the work of resident artists.
 The Top of the Times, a spacious community room on the top floor with sweeping views of the city, hosts tenant events and trainings.